tidymodels/tidymodels.org/README.md

 * `keep-md: true` is set in `_quarto.yml` so that rendered `.md` files are committed alongside the source.
 This makes it possible to review in a PR whether code produced different results than before.

-* To do a complete rerender, run `re-render.R` script.
+* To do a complete rerender, run `R/re-render.R` script.

 ## Heavy engine dependencies